Generalized modeling of empirical social-ecological systems: Model construction

 \subsection{Parameterization}

 Values or ranges are then estimated for the generalized parameters.
 In the Baltic cod fishery study, a range of social (such as fleet composition, subsidy and income data) and ecological (such as catch and diet data) data were used to estimate generalized parameters \citep{LadeRESULTS}.
 Generalized parameters were estimated for two periods: during the cod boom, and at the start of the cod collapse.
-We were careful not to apply the generalized model to other periods of the cod collapse, as the fishery clearly was not at or near a stable state during this time.
+We were careful not to apply the generalized model to other periods of the cod collapse, as the fishery was not at or near a stable state during this time.

-The available data for the generalized parameters fell into four broad categories.
+In the Baltic cod fishery study, the available data for the generalized parameters fell into four broad categories.
 In each case, a value was assigned to the generalized parameter together with a range specifying a uniform distribution that was later used for uncertainty analysis. \begin{itemize} \item Parameters for which annual data was available, mostly ecological parameters based on catch and stock assessment data.
 Estimates of the generalized parameter were calculated from each year.
 The generalized parameter was assigned the mean of the estimates with a range given by the extremes of the estimates. \item Parameters for which only qualitative information or a single quantitative estimate, such as fleet composition from a single year, was available.
 Parameter values and distributions were assigned on a case by case basis.
-For example, sometimes although quantitative data available it was known to be an underestimate. \item Some parameters were given by the definition of variables in the model.
-For example, total effort is defined by number of vessels multiplied by time spent fishing.
-The elasticities of total effort with respect to number of vessels and time spent fishing were both set to 1, with range of zero width about 1. \item For the small number of parameters for which no empirical or theoretical data was available, a uniform distribution was assigned: for beta parameters, nominal value 0.5 and range 0 to 1; for elasticities, nominal value 1 with range 0.5 to 2. \end{itemize}
+For example, sometimes although quantitative data was available it was known to be an underestimate.
+The parameter's uncertainty range was therefore extended upwards accordingly. \item Some parameters were given by the definition of variables in the model.
+For example, total effort is defined by number of vessels multiplied by time spent fishing

+The elasticities of total effort with respect to number of vessels and time spent fishing are therefore both unity, with zero uncertainty range:

+where we have used the definition of elasticity in Eq. \eqref{eq:elasdef}. \item For the small number of parameters for which no empirical or theoretical data was available, a uniform distribution was assigned.
+For $\beta$ parameters, which can vary between 0 and 1, we used a uniform distribution over the full range 0 to 1.
+For elasticities, the value 1 represents a default assumption in which the relationship is linear, we chose a uniform distribution over 0.5 to 2 surrounding this default value. \end{itemize}